coffee2code/admin-expert-mode/readme.txt

 == Changelog ==

 = () =
+* New: Hide descriptive paragraphs for "Privacy Settings" page
 * New: Hide description for "Biographical Info" field in user profile
 * New: Hide description for "Sessions" field in user profile
 * New: Add README.md